grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

     * `INPUT_CONFIG_PATH`: The full path to the Promtail configuration.
     * `OUTPUT_CONFIG_PATH`: The full path to output the flow configuration.

-1. [Start the agent][] in Flow Mode using the new flow configuration from `OUTPUT_CONFIG_PATH`:
+1. [Start the Agent][] in Flow Mode using the new flow configuration from `OUTPUT_CONFIG_PATH`:

 ### Debugging